supalarry/gnl/README.md

 # gnl
 Given file descriptor, return current line of the file.
+Thus, if get_next_line would be called within a loop, information in a file descriptor would be read until very end line by line.
 # usage
 Compile library using make -C libft.
 Then, in your source code use get_next_line function by passing file descriptor and address of a pointer that will point to the read line.
 Compile your source code with get_next_line.c and library in libft folder.